Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Experimental Results and Discussion

-The experimental setup used in the vision-based experiments (Fig. 8) is briefly described as follows, with additional details being provided in our previous study \cite{Lee22}.
-First, a DNN (a multi-task UNet \cite{Lee22,Ron15}) with 25.50 million parameters and an input image size of 228 $\times$ 228 pixels was used in this study for environment perception.
-The adopted DNN can extract features of RGB images and then perform heading angle regression, road type classification, lane line segmentation, and traffic object detection simultaneously for the ego vehicle at a speed of approximately 40 FPS (frames per second).
+The experimental setup used in the vision-based experiments (Fig. 12) is briefly described as follows.
+Additional details are provided in our previous study \cite{Lee22}.
+First, a DNN (a multi-task UNet \cite{Ron15}) with 25.50 million parameters and an input image size of 228 $\times$ 228 pixels was used for environment perception.
+The adopted DNN can extract features from RGB images and then perform heading angle regression, road type classification, lane line segmentation, and traffic object detection simultaneously for the ego vehicle at a speed of approximately 40 FPS (frames per second).
 Second, the example driving scene considered in the vision-based experiments on TORCS was a highway with a lane width of 4 m.
-Third, two tracks were used in the autonomous driving simulation, namely tracks A and B, which had total lengths of 2843 and 3919 m, respectively.
-The maximum curvatures of tracks A and B were approximately 0.03 and 0.05 1/m, respectively.
+Third, two tracks were used in the autonomous driving simulation, namely tracks A and B, which had total lengths of 3919 and 2843 m, respectively.
+The maximum curvatures of tracks A and B were approximately 0.05 and 0.03 1/m, respectively.
 These two tracks were not used for DNN training; they were instead used to test the DNN model's generalization performance \cite{Wu23}.
-The CILQR and soft-CILQR algorithms were used to control the ego vehicle in the central lane of tracks A and B through lane-keeping maneuvers.
-A proportional\textendash integral (PI) longitudinal speed controller \cite{Sam21} was adopted to control the ego vehicle at a constant speed of 72 km/h (20 m/s).
-The other parameter and constraint values were the same as those listed in Tables I and II.
-A time delay problem occurs in this vision-based vehicle control framework because the latency of the vehicle actuators (6.66 ms) is shorter than the end-to-end latency between the perception and control modules \cite{Lee22}.
-This problem might result in self-driving vehicles exhibiting performance degradation on curved roads.
-Since the average computation times of the soft-CILQR (2.55 ms) and CILQR (0.96 ms) algorithms were shorter than the actuator latency in this study, the influence of the aforementioned time delay problem was ignored in this study.
+The CILQR-based algorithms were used to control the ego vehicle in the central lane of tracks A and B through lane-keeping maneuvers.
+A proportional\textendash integral (PI) longitudinal speed controller \cite{Sam21} was adopted to control the ego vehicle on tracks A and B at a constant speed of 72/80 and 60 km/h (20.0/22.2 and 16.6 m/s), respectively.
+The other parameter and constraint values are listed in Tables I and II.
+A time delay problem occurred in this vision-based vehicle control framework because the latency of the vehicle actuators (6.66 ms) was shorter than the end-to-end latency between the perception and control modules \cite{Lee22}.
+This problem might result in self-driving vehicles performing poorly on curved roads.
+Because the average computation times of the soft-CILQR (2.55 ms) and CILQR (0.96 ms) algorithms were shorter than the actuator latency in this study, the influence of this time delay problem was ignored in this study.